Flour beetle

-Flour beetles are members of the darkling beetle genera Tribolium or Tenebrio.
+Flour beetles are members of several darkling beetle genera including Tribolium and Tenebrio.
 They are pests of cereal silos and are widely used as laboratory animals, as they are easy to keep.
 The flour beetles consume wheat and other grains, are adapted to survive in very dry environments, and can withstand even higher amounts of radiation than cockroaches.

-They are a major pest in the agricultural industry and are highly resistant to insecticides.
+Red flour beetles infest multiple different types of products such as grains, cereals, spices, seeds, and even cake mixes.
+They are also very susceptible to insecticides, which makes their damage very impactful on the economy of milling industries.

 The larvae of T. molitor, when full-grown, are known as mealworms; small specimens and the larvae of the other species are called mini mealworms.

-Flour beetles are part of the life cycle of the tapeworm Hymenolepis nana, which causes hymenolepiasis in humans.
 Female reproduction is distributed over their adult life-span which lasts about a year.
 Flour beetles also display pre-mating discrimination among potential mates.
 Female flour beetles, specifically of T. castaneum, can mate with different males and may choose more attractive males over the course of their adult life-span.

+Description

+Flour beetles are a reddish-brown, oval-shaped insect.
+They have clubbed antennae on their head.
+They range from around 1/8 to 3/16 inch.
+Tribolium castaneum, more commonly known as red flour beetles, are known to fly.
+Other species of flour beetles crawl.